By Ben Scott

 With the best pieces from their usually-safe hunts, the sisters make a variety of jewelry.
 The most popular are their antique spoon bracelets, made from spoons from as far back as the late 19th century, which they sell at Village Sea Glass in Capitola and to family and friends.
 They also make regular donations of their jewelry to fundraisers for local charities.

-Photos courtesy of Vicki Gudgeirsson, Marylou Foreman, and Alicia Cockrum.
+Photos courtesy of Vicki Gudgeirsson and Marylou Foreman.

 This article appeared in the Beachcombing Magazine May/June 2019 issue.